 Tools – there are many tools out there to manage projects, communicate with end users, and document changes.
 Understanding the preference of an individual will show you their previous experience, and what they can bring to this new role.

 A mistake that a lot of hiring managers make with Salesforce professionals is not being comprehensive enough with all areas of the job.
 A Salesforce job is far from just adding or removing users, and the interview process must be divided to cover all the areas mentioned above, and more.

 One section that I didn’t mention but we heavily focus on within EMPAUA (In fact, it’s the most important by far), is the cultural side of things.
 If you believe that culture is one of the most important aspects of your business, then it’s vital to ensure your prospective candidates fit into that perfectly.

 Ben McCarthy / Salesforce Ben

-Ben McCarthy is a certified Sales Cloud Consultant and Business Analyst at Salesforce partner EMPAUA.
+Ben McCarthy is a certified Sales Cloud Consultant and Chief Revenue Officer at Nymble.
 His blog Salesforce Ben is one of the more popular community sites in all of Salesforce, and has helped hundreds of Salesforce professionals towards certification with training materials and mock exams.